tghosth/swf_json_csrf/README.md

 **July 2018** - Fixed in the Firefox: https://www.mozilla.org/en-US/security/advisories/mfsa2018-15/#CVE-2018-12364

+**August 2019** - Flash is disabled by default in latest Chrome 76 builds

 ## Cross Browser Testing

 This project is tested on following browsers as follows: